Thijmer/CBalloons/README.md

 # CBalloons
-A program that displays ascending balloons.
+A terminal program that displays ascending balloons.

 ## Nice balloons to show to your mother.